timothy-allan/LCD_multiplex/README.md

 CONFIGURATIONS: 8008
 Time to complete: 260.518

+NUM_LOOPS: 100 000 000
+CONFIGURATIONS: 8008
+Time to complete: 2649.93 - around 45 minutes...

 Question ONE:
 Is there a way to calculate, in advance, the number of possible configurations of pixel grid of some (width * height) = length (l), with (n) pixels ON?
-This would allow us to end our program once it had found the total number of configurations before running the tests above.
+This would allow us to end our program once it had found the total number of configurations before running the exhaustive tests above.

 Question TWO:
 Is there a way to generate all possible configurations of such a  a pixel grid WITHOUT this brute force method?
 That is to say - without generating endless random configurations?